Archdiocese of Detroit

-The Archdiocese of Detroit (Archidiœcesis Detroitensis) is an archdiocese of the Catholic Church covering the south-east portion of Michigan in the United States.
-It consists counties of Lapeer, Macomb, Monroe, Oakland, St. Clair, and Wayne counties.
+The Archdiocese of Detroit (Archidiœcesis Detroitensis) is an archdiocese of the Catholic Church in the south-east portion of Michigan in the United States.
 It is the metropolitan archdiocese of the Ecclesiastical Province of Detroit, which includes all the dioceses in the state of Michigan.
-It was erected on March 8, 1833, and elevated to an archdiocese on May 22, 1937.
-The Cathedral of the Most Blessed Sacrament has served as the mother church since 1938.
+It was erected in 1833 and elevated to an archdiocese in 1937.
+The Cathedral of the Most Blessed Sacrament is the mother church.
 The Basilica of Sainte Anne de Détroit is the second oldest continuously operating Catholic parish in the United States, dating to 1701.
-In 2000, the archdiocese accepted pastoral responsibility for the Catholic Church in the Cayman Islands.

 History

 1600 to 1700

 The first Catholic presence in present-day Michigan was that of the French Jesuit missionaries, Charles Raymbaut and Isaac Jogues.
 The two priests stopped near what is now Sault Ste.
 Marie in 1641 to visit the Chippewa Nation.

 In 1670, Claude Dablon established the first Catholic mission in the region on Mackinac Island.
 Jacques Marquette moved the mission off the island in 1671 to the mainland by the Straits of Mackinac.
 By the late 1600s, Jesuit priests were setting up missions throughout the region.